 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 The German School, Delhi

 Located in the diplomatic enclave of Chanakyapuri in New Delhi.
 Amongst the 140 overseas schools authorised to award German school leaving certificates as well as the Abitur.
-A small school with a high teacher:pupil ratio and an early introduction of English in the classroom, although admission depends on a good command of the German language.
-Most children have a German-speaking parent or are moving to Germany so that fluency in the German language will be necessary.
+A small school with a high teacher to pupil ratio and an early introduction of English in the classroom, although admission depends on a good command of the German language.
+Most children have a German-speaking parent or are moving to Germany as fluency in the German language will be necessary.

 The idea for the Pathways schools was conceived in 1999 by a new Indian educational enterprise, Sarla Holdings.
-Their first day school opened in 2010 on a 10 acre site.
+This is their first day school opened in 2010 on a 10 acre site.
 Brand new infrastructure has earned a ‘Green’ award and ranked #1 school in North India in the Education World Rankings for International Day Schools.
-Lots of affiliations and accredited by the Council of International School (CI~S).
+Lots of affiliations and accredited by the Council of International School (CIS).

 PYP/ adapted/ IGCSE/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 2,400 students